shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

 ## Task 3 :  Waste and Water Insights

+In this task, we are detailing the features and functionalities of various dashboards within Microsoft Sustainability Manager with help of sample data, highlighting how they provide insights into water sustainability, water quality, waste quantity, and circularity practices.

 1. The Water insights dashboard in Microsoft Sustainability Manager provides you with a holistic view of your organization's water sustainability performance relative to the business.
 Based on the selected water transaction type, the tiles contain the following information about your organization:

     - Water revenue intensity (total water quantity/total revenue)